A

 actions on his griping towards others and

 acting very sour.
+Also does a great job by getting snappy and forceful too.
 He made his character

 very necessary for the plot.